 The Victorian Registration and Qualifications Authority’s Minimum Standards for School Registration requires that each school has a policy that explicitly states that corporal punishment is not permitted at the school.
 This should be written explicitly into a school's Student Engagement Policy.

 You may wish to include reference to the principles for health and wellbeing.
 The principles are a reminder of good practice when working with children and young people and are intended to promote, nurture and support the health and wellbeing of Victorian children and young people.

 Principle 1: Maximise access and inclusion.
 Quality education and support for all, with extra effort directed to ensuring education and support, is accessible and inclusive to the most vulnerable and disadvantaged.

 Principle 2: Focus on outcomes.
 A focus on health, learning, development and wellbeing outcomes is upheld when designing, delivering, evaluating and improving education and support services.

 Principle 3: Evidence-informed and reflective practice.
-Policy and practice is informed by current and relevant evidence, known to be effective in improving outcomes.
-Research and evaluation is undertaken to grow the evidence base and enable effective and reflective practice.
+Policy and practice are informed by current and relevant evidence, known to be effective in improving outcomes.
+Research and evaluation are undertaken to grow the evidence base and enable effective and reflective practice.

 Principle 4: Holistic approach.
 Educators and support staff work collaboratively and professionals use multidisciplinary approaches and focus on the range of goals, aspirations and needs of children, young people and families.